Check out our Web-Based App!

 Q: Can I download the app from the Google Play or the iOS App Store?

-Q: Can I save the new-web based app to the home screen of my phone?
+Q: Can I save the web-based app to the home screen of my phone?

 A: Yes.
 Users can add the web-based app icon to a device home screen, providing quick access to wildfire readiness plans and wildfire incident information.